HayLahav/Vehicle-CV-ADAS-Paragrutarally/README.md

 ---

-**🚗 Safe Driving with Advanced Computer Vision! 🛡️**

-*This project demonstrates the power of modern computer vision in automotive safety applications, supporting both high-performance desktop systems and edge devices like NVIDIA Jetson Xavier.*
+*This project demonstrates the power of modern computer vision in automotive safety applications, supporting both high-performance desktop systems and edge devices like NVIDIA Jetson Orin Nano.*